amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 </pre>

 As you can see, `Promise.all` accepts an array of promises.
-When the request both requests are done then we can proceed to calculate the price.
+When the request both requests are completed, then we can proceed to calculate the price.

 Let's do another example and time it: